Access to Building Policy

 - The University Catalog is the student’s contract with the University, and students are subject to its regulations, including those that apply to academic integrity, sexual harassment and nondiscrimination.

 - Artistic and academic excellence depends upon Students’ physical and mental well-being.
 Students will not jeopardize their own work or the work of others by injudicious activities inside or outside the theatre.

-- Safety is a departmental priority and students are responsible for understanding basic safety guidelines and upholding these at all times.
+- Safety is a priority and students are responsible for understanding basic safety guidelines and upholding these at all times.